Ghini/ghini.desktop/doc/building.rst

   that isn't a clean ``x.y.z`` version, builds the sdist and wheel, and publishes to PyPI using `Trusted Publishing
   <https://docs.pypi.org/trusted-publishers/>`_ (no PyPI token is stored
   anywhere - PyPI verifies the GitHub Actions run directly).
-Once the publish succeeds, the same workflow checks out ``ghini-x.y-dev`` and runs ``scripts/bump_version.py +`` to advance the version files to the next patch, committing and pushing that on your behalf - so ``ghini-x.y-dev`` is always left ready for the *next* release. this part is genuinely "nice to know" rather than something you need to run yourself.
-A one-time setup step, done by whoever administers the PyPI
-  project: add a Trusted Publisher entry on the project's PyPI "Publishing" settings page, pointing at this repo, the ``publish-pypi.yml`` workflow file, and the ``pypi`` environment name used in that workflow.
+A one-time setup step, done by whoever administers the PyPI project: add a Trusted Publisher entry on the project's PyPI "Publishing" settings page, pointing at this repo, the ``publish-pypi.yml`` workflow file, and the ``pypi`` environment name used in that workflow.
 * ``.github/workflows/docker-release.yml``: builds and pushes the
   release Docker image (see "distributing via Docker" below).
 * A Windows installer via NSIS is not yet (2026-08-12) wired to the